blockchainsllc/in3-docs/docs/api-c.md

 For signing the client expects a [`in3_signer_t`](#in3-signer-t) struct to be set.
 Setting should be done by using the [`in3_set_signer()`](#in3-set-signer) function.
 This function expects 3 arguments (after the client config itself):

 - `sign` - this is a function pointer to actual signing-function.
 Whenever the incubed client needs a signature it will prepare a signing context [`in3_sign_ctx_t`](#in3-sign-ctx-t), which holds all relevant data, like message and the address for signing.
 The result will always be a signature which you need to copy into the `signature`-field of this context.
 The return value must signal the success of the execution.
 While `IN3_OK` represents success, `IN3_WAITING`can be used to indicate that we need to execute again since there may be a sub-request that needs to finished up before being able to sign.
-In case of an error [`ctx_set_error`](#ctx-set-error) should be used to report the details of the error including returning the `IN3_E...` as error-code.
+In case of an error [`req_set_error`](#ctx-set-error) should be used to report the details of the error including returning the `IN3_E...` as error-code.
 - `prepare_tx`- this function is optional and gives you a chance to change the data before signing.
 For example signing with a mutisig would need to do manipulate the data and also the target in order to redirect it to the multisig contract.
 - `wallet` - this is a optional `void*` which will be set in the signing context.
 It can be used to point to any data structure you may need in order to sign.